frederic-perez/AmE-dictionary/data/dictionary.md

 __fall into place__
 __fall out of love__
 __fall over__ _v_
+__fall__ _n_ [:scroll: The name _fall_ is thought to originate in the phrase _the fall of the leaf_, in reference to the time of year when deciduous trees shed their leaves.
+The name of its inverse season, _spring_, is thought to come from the phrase _spring of the leaf_—the time when everything is blossoming.
+The multiple senses of the word _fall_ come in handy for the helpful reminder “Spring Forward, Fall Back,” which serves as a mnemonic about how to set our clocks for daylight-saving time.]
 __fallacious__ _adj_ Intended to deceive. _Syn_ deceitful, fraudulent _In his closing argument, the prosecutor entreated the jurors not to fall for the defendant’s fallacious testimony._
 __fallacy__ _n_ :five::hammer: _The lump of coding fallacy._
 __fallback<sup>1</sup>__ _n_